African hip-hop

+While the consensus is that hip hop originated in the Bronx, many scholars and enthusiasts argue that the genre's artistic roots can be traced back to Africa.
+Dating back to the 13th century, griots were prominent figures in West African kingdoms and empires.
+These highly skilled orators, poets, musicians, praise singers and satirists traveled extensively, recounting the history of their empires through rhythmic and repetitive delivery.
+This well-established oral tradition is often cited as a precursor to rap, suggesting it may have laid the foundational groundwork for the emergence of hip hop.
+Call-and-response, popularized by artists like James Brown, and featured in 1980s songs like Kurtis Blow's "The Breaks".
+Call-and-response has deep historical roots in African traditions, evident in the Igbo musical style of ogene music, the foundational elements of fuji music and oríkì panegyrics performed by Yoruba priests.
+African-American poetry groups, collectively called The Last Poets offered the earliest glimpse of Africa’s influence on Western hip hop culture, during the Civil Rights movement.
+The group's vocal style incorporated elements of call-and-response and rhythmic chanting rooted in African cultural traditions.
+Moreover, the name "The Last Poets" was inspired by a poem titled "Towards a Walk in the Sun" by South African poet Keorapetse Kgositsile.

 Algeria

 Algerian hip-hop music, as a genre, includes the hip-hop music of both native Algerians and Algerians abroad.
 Algerians living abroad have contributed much to this genre, especially in France, where they are also considered part of the French hip hop scene.
 Some of these Algerians have become prominent.
 Algeria also has a hip-hop scene, which, while less well known internationally, is among the most developed in Africa and the Arab world.

 Raï is a genre of music that developed in Algeria during the 1920s as rural migrants incorporated their native musical styles into the culture of the growing urban centers of western Algeria.